pingcap/docs/tidb-cloud/connect-to-tidb-cluster-serverless.md

 # Connect to Your TiDB Serverless Cluster

-## Connection Methods

-This document introduces the methods to connect to your TiDB Serverless cluster.
+This document describes how to connect to your TiDB Serverless cluster.

 > **Tip:**
 >
 > To learn how to connect to a TiDB Dedicated cluster, see [Connect to Your TiDB Dedicated Cluster](/tidb-cloud/connect-to-tidb-cluster.md).

+## Connection methods

 After your TiDB Serverless cluster is created on TiDB Cloud, you can connect to it via one of the following methods:

-- Direct Connections
+- Direct connections

-  TiDB Serverless provides MySQL-compatible database for you.
-You can connect to your TiDB Serverless using any tool which supports MySQL, such as [MySQL client](https://dev.mysql.com/downloads/shell/).
+TiDB Serverless is MySQL-compatible.
+You can connect to your TiDB Serverless cluster using any tool that supports MySQL connections, such as [MySQL client](https://dev.mysql.com/downloads/shell/).

 - [Data Service (beta)](/tidb-cloud/data-service-overview.md)